dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 ## Process Priority {.unnumbered .unlisted}

 In Linux, you can increase process priority using the `nice` tool.
-By increasing priority the process gets more CPU time, and the scheduler favors it more in comparison with processes with normal priority.
+By increasing priority, the process gets more CPU time, and the scheduler favors it more in comparison with processes with normal priority.
 Niceness ranges from `-20` (highest priority value) to `19` (lowest priority value) with the default of `0`.

 Notice in the previous example, that the execution of the benchmarked process was interrupted by the OS more than 100 times.
 If we increase process priority by running the benchmark with `sudo nice -n -<N>`: